Dubby20/CodeCampLog/index.md

 * Installed and connected MongoDB/Mongoose: a schema-based solution to model application data which can be saved and retrieved
     * Created a file name postSchema inside the model folder
     * Defined the user's post schema in a file(postSchema) which we exported to the router using `module.exports`
+* Mongoose is a mongoDB object modelling tool designed to work in an asyncchronous environment.
 * Query mongoose using `mongoose.Promise` property to execute queries from the mongoose database.
 * Queries are then returned as promises which have a `.then()` function.
 For a fully-fledged promise, we used the `.exec()` function
 * Also `callback` or `async` can be passed to a query in Mongoose and returned as `.find()` and `.save()` respectively.